Schoperation/Crunchyroll-Anime-Checker/README.md

 ### Licensing

 The Tidbyt app, which consists of `cranimechecker.star` and `manifest.yaml`, is licensed under the Apache License (2.0), to sync with [Tidbyt's community repo](https://github.com/tidbyt/community).
 The rest is licensed under the GNU GPLv3 license.

+Crunchyroll® is a licensed trademark of Crunchyroll, LLC.
+I am in no way affiliated with them.